What stair recapping actually is

 Material choices for recapping

-Red oak is the most popular recap species across St. Catharines and Niagara Falls because it matches existing oak flooring and resists humidity-driven cupping.
+Every recap begins with one decision: species, profile and finish.
+Red oak is the most common choice across St. Catharines and Niagara Falls because it matches the existing oak flooring in most postwar homes and holds up to Ontario's humidity cycles without cupping.
 White oak with a wire-brushed finish has overtaken red oak in newer Niagara-on-the-Lake builds.
 For period properties in old downtown St. Catharines and Welland, we also work in maple, walnut and reclaimed pine.
 Treads are 25 mm thick (1 inch nominal) full-stave, never finger-jointed, and pre-finished with three coats of UV-cured polyurethane in our shop before installation.

 Code, safety and what we check first